 - Simple extractions are performed on a tooth that can be seen in the mouth.
 General dentists commonly do simple extractions.

-- Surgical extractions are more complex tooth extractions and are commonly are done by oral surgeons.
-However, they are also done by general dentists.
+- Surgical extractions are more complex tooth extractions and are commonly are done by oral surgeons or our periodontist.
+However, sometimes they are also done by general dentists.